 I am a specialist in the society, politics and culture of medieval Italy.
 I am fascinated by the intersection of cultural practices with the exercise of power.
 In the past, I’ve worked on urban nobles and on Cathar heresy.
-My recent book explores an aspect of politics and gender: the thirteenth-century Italian city-states imposed laws on how people should grieve at funerals.
+Another book explores an aspect of politics and gender: the thirteenth-century Italian city-states imposed laws on how people should grieve at funerals.
 I analyze why the laws emphasize histrionic female grief, but in practice stressed not female but male public decorum.
 A taped lecture based on that research is posted below.

-My current large project is a study of powerful noble families in southern Lazio (the region south of Rome), 1200-1350, with an emphasis on their social, military and cultural strategies.
+Another longstanding large project is a study of powerful noble families in southern Lazio (the region south of Rome), 1200-1350, with an emphasis on their social, military and cultural strategies.
 Much of this research is based in the massive archives of families which came to dominate the papacy, like the Orsini, Colonna, and Caetani.
-Inventories, testaments, surviving palaces and artifacts indicate remarkable wealth and lavish patronage and luxury spending, far beyond the ambitions of contemporary elites in northern towns like Florence or Siena.
+Inventories, testaments, surviving palaces and artifacts indicate remarkable wealth and culture as well as lavish patronage and luxury spending, far beyond the ambitions of contemporary elites in northern towns like Florence or Siena.
 Most surprisingly, the circumstances of elite women in southern Lazio differed sharply from those in the northern towns.
 Customary inheritance and dotal rights enabled them to control and bequeath significant resources, notably castles, some of them strategic military sites.

 Research and Teaching Interests: